About Our Loans

 EXPANSION LOANS – If you’ve been operating for a year or more, you can apply for an expansion loan of up to $10,000.

-Training Loans are for people who need to take a course, program or exam in order to find employment or find better employment.
-You can apply for up to $5000 and it can go toward training fees, materials and living expenses.
+Training Loans are for people who need to take a course, program or exam in order to find employment or a better job.
+You can apply for up to $5,000 to go toward training fees, materials and/or living expenses.

 Who reviews applications?